vanesascode/vanesascode_portfolio/README.md

 Also, when I created the menu and had to create a page from scratch in there, of course, `I had to add the annoying ";"symbol` at the top so I didn't have to repeat lots of general css settings I had for the navbar and rest.

+### INDEX.JS file for the components

+I have a lot of components of all kinds in the `_components` folder.
+However, instead of trying to organize them into different subfolders, which would of been a bit confusing too, I prefered to add an file in which I imported and exported them, and in which with only one glimpse you can see all of them, and `organized by sections` of the website.
+Also, makes `code cleaner` in the components in which they are imported.

 ## 🔧🔨 Tools I used:

 ### 🔹NEXT.JS